crispinprojects/talkcalendar/README.md

 This voice used by Talk Calendar is derivative work based on the diphone collection created by Alan W Black and Kevin Lenzo which is free for use for any purpose (commercial or otherwise) and subject to the pretty light restrictions [detailed here](https://github.com/hypnaceae/DiphoneSynth/blob/master/diphones_license.txt).
 I have used the same licence for the voice that I have created.
 There is information about recording your own diphones [here](http://festvox.org/bsv/x2401.html) and in the speech synthesis lecture by Professor Alan W Black [here](https://www.youtube.com/watch?v=eDjtEsOvouM&t=1459s).

 My diphone speech synthesizer has a number of limitations.
 Firstly, it uses a small dictionary of approximately 56,600 English words.
 If a word is not recognised by the dictionary it is skipped over.
 I have tried to prioritise words which would be used in an event description (e.g. birthday, anniversary, holiday, booking etc.).
 Secondly it does not support the use of apostrophes and other special characters.
 This means that you can use "Tiki Birthday" but not "Tiki's Birthday" in the event summary.
 The pronunciation of some words is poor as there is very little information online on how to convert words to a diphone list (in many cases I have taken an educated guess).
 More work is needed on the diphone speech synthesizer but it works and it is all coded from scratch using C and GTK4.
 It is more versatile than my previous speech synthesizer which was based on concatenating and playing back pre-recorded English words.

+## Code Notes

+With this version of Talk Calendar playing audio using GThread and GMutex has been replaced with GTask (async/wait pattern).
+With GTK4 it appears that the preferred way to perform work in a thread is to use GTask.
+The code now uses [g_task_run_in_thread()](https://docs.gtk.org/gio/method.Task.run_in_thread.html) so that a play audio blocking operation is executed in a separate background thread.
+The function g_task_run_in_thread() turns a synchronous operation into an asynchronous one, by running it in a thread.
+Apparently, GTask maintains a thread pool that is based on the number of CPUs available (i.e. supports multiple CPU-cores).
+The basic GTask code structure is working but will be updated as I learn more.

 ## Versioning